google/WebFundamentals/src/content/en/ilt/pwa/lab-fetch-api.md

 You can use the  [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) interface to easily grab data from forms.

-In the <code>postRequest</code> function, replace TODO 6.3 with the following code:
+In the `postRequest` function, replace TODO 6.3 with the following code:

 #### main.js